-Example #1: The policy holder is the son of the beneficiary, his mother who lives in another country and has not talked to her son for years.
+Example #1: The policyholder is the beneficiary’s son, his mother, who lives in another country and has not talked to her son for years.

-This is an example of a viable insurable interest because the beneficiary and policy holder is part of a mother/son relationship.
-Regardless of the current situation between the two people, parents, children and spouses are considered to have an insurable interest on each other.
+This is an example of a viable insurable interest because the beneficiary and policyholder are part of a mother/son relationship.
+Regardless of the current situation between the two people, parents, children, and spouses are considered to have an insurable interest in each other.
 This also applies to grandparents as well.

 Example #2: The CEO of a large company has listed the business partners as the beneficiaries of her life insurance policy.

-Despite the fact that there is no blood or emotional relation, there is a very strong financial one as the company would suffer from considerable financial losses if the CEO should pass away unexpectedly.
+Even though there is no blood or emotional relation, there is a very strong financial one, as the company would suffer considerable financial losses if the CEO passed away unexpectedly.

-Example #3: The policy holder awards his first cousin as the beneficiary since he has supported him for the past several years.
+Example #3: The policyholder awards his first cousin as the beneficiary since he has supported him for several years.

-Normally, cousins, nieces, nephews, aunts, uncles and even step-children or step-parents do not qualify in being the beneficiary because the relationship is not considered close enough.
+Normally, cousins, nieces, nephews, aunts, uncles, and even step-children or step-parents do not qualify as beneficiaries because the relationship is not considered close enough.
 However, because of the financial relationship, the first cousin is allowed to be a beneficiary.

-Example #4: The policy holder owes a substantial debt to a person he or she borrowed money from and has yet to pay it back.
+Example #4: The policyholder owes a substantial debt to someone he or she borrowed money from and has yet to pay it back.

-The creditor/debtor relationship is a viable one when it comes to being the principle of insurable interest.
-This means that as long as this relationship exists, they can be the beneficiary of the policy itself.
+The creditor/debtor relationship is viable when it comes to being the principle of insurable interest.
+This means that as long as this relationship exists, they can be the policy’s beneficiary.

-The emotional and financial interests are considered when it comes to naming a beneficiary.
-Although, parents, grandparents, children and spouses automatically qualify and do not require the further establishment of the bond in order to become the beneficiary.
+Emotional and financial interests are considered when it comes to naming a beneficiary.
+Although, parents, grandparents, children, and spouses automatically qualify and do not require the further establishment of the bond to become the beneficiary.

 Insurable Interest Life Insurance Beneficiary:

-Understanding the meaning of the insurable interest beneficiary means that as the policy holder, you can make the best choice possible for who should receive the funds as accrued by your life insurance.
+Understanding the meaning of the insurable interest beneficiary means that as the policyholder, you can make the best choice possible for who should receive the funds accrued by your life insurance.
 This is a very important decision that needs to be fully vetted in order to ensure that no legal processes can interfere with the money going to where it needs to be.

-For the aforementioned blood relations as well as your spouse, such discussions should be minimal as they are recognized in all states as qualifying as beneficiaries.
-However, if you should want to select someone from outside that particular group, then you will need to go over those concerns with the appropriate insurance agent.
+For the aforementioned blood relations and your spouse, such discussions should be minimal as they are recognized in all states as qualifying beneficiaries.
+However, if you want to select someone from outside that particular group, you will need to go over those concerns with the appropriate insurance agent.